CARE FOR CLEAN WATER

 For people in developing countries, clean water can change everything.
 663 million people in the world live without clean water.

 That’s nearly 1 in 10 people worldwide.
 Or, twice the population of the United States.
 The majority live in isolated rural areas and spend hours every day walking to collect water for their family.
-Not only does walking for water keep kids out of school or take up time that parents could be using to earn money, but the water often carries diseases that can make everyone sick.
+Not only does walking for water keep kids out of school or take up time that parents could be used to earn money, but the water often carries diseases that can make everyone sick.

-But access to clean water means education, income and health - especially for women and kids.
+But access to clean water means education, income, and health - especially for women and kids.
 Clean water changes everything.

 To date, your donations have allowed us to build more than 1100 water wells and more than 100 ablution places.

 Bangladesh - Pakistan - Sri Lanka - Cambodia - Myanmmar